Southern massive stars at high angular resolution. Physical separations and mass ratios

 {Centro de Astrobiolog{\'i}a (CAB), CSIC-INTA, Carretera de Ajalvir km 4, E-28850 Torrej{\'o}n de Ardoz, Madrid, Spain \and Institute for Astronomy, Universiteit Leuven, Celestijnenlaan 200 D, B-3001, Leuven, Belgium \and Leuven Gravity Institute, KU Leuven, Celestijnenlaan 200D box 2415, 3001 Leuven, Belgium \and Anton Pannekoek Institute for Astronomy, University of Amsterdam, Science Park 904, PO Box 94249, 1090 GE Amsterdam, The Netherlands }

 \abstract {A key property of massive stars is their high degree of multiplicity, which can impact their evolution and end-of-life products.
-The Southern Massive Stars at High Angular Resolution survey (\smash) use interferometric and high-angular resolution techniques to detect companions at intermediate separations, from about 1~milli-arsec to 8"), a domain that so far has remained largely unexplored.} {In this paper, we convert the angular separations and magnitude contrasts into physical units, i.e.\ projected physical separations and mass ratios.
-We also derive the sensitivity of the survey for various physical and orbital parameters.} {We develop a spectral-type/luminosity class -- $H$-band luminosity -- mass calibration based on existing grids of physical parameters of OBA stars and we use these to obtain the photometric distance to each system, correcting for all known companions within the 2MASS point-spread function.
-We also derive the individual masses of the primaries and of each detected companion. } {The probability of detecting companions is very uniform within the sensitivity limits of the \smash\ survey.
-The projected separations follow a flat power-law distribution in log-separation.
-The obtained mass ratios are compatible with the power-law distributions derived for spectroscopic binaries.
-Finally, we find a uniform mass-ratio distribution up to $\approx$100~AU.
-Beyond $\approx$100~AU, we observe a lack of equal-mass companions, with an upper mass-ratio limit declining towards larger separations.} {}
+The Southern Massive Stars at High angular resolution (\smash) survey uses interferometric and high-angular-resolution techniques to detect companions at intermediate separations, from about 1 mas to 8\arcsec, a domain that so far has remained largely unexplored.} {For this study, we converted the angular separations and magnitude contrasts into physical units, i.e.,\ projected physical separations and mass ratios.
+We also derived the sensitivity of the survey for various physical and orbital parameters and we investigated the orbital separation and mass ratio distributions.} {We developed a spectral-type and luminosity class -- $H$-band luminosity -- mass calibration based on existing grids of physical parameters for O stars, and we used it to obtain the photometric distance to each system, correcting for all known companions within the 2MASS point-spread function.
+We also derived the individual masses of the primaries and of each detected companion. } {The probability of detecting companions is very uniform within the sensitivity limits of the \smash\ survey, which can be considered almost complete for binaries with $1< \log (a/AU)<4$ and $q=M_2/M_1>0.2$.
+The projected separations follow a uniform distribution in log separation.
+The mass ratios follow a power-law distribution $f_q \propto q^\kappa$ with $\kappa$ values that seem to decrease toward larger separations.
+For resolved companions within 100~AU, we find $\kappa_{<100} =-0.6^{+0.9}_{-0.7}$ which is compatible with both the power-law distributions derived for spectroscopic binaries ($\kappa\approx0$) and with what was proposed in an earlier study ($\kappa =-1.4\pm0.4$) based on about half the \smash\ sample in the same range.
+Beyond $\approx$1000~AU, we observe a clear lack of (near-)equal-mass companions, with an upper mass-ratio limit declining toward larger separations.} {}